 Above: One of the key places we wanted to visit was the Raku Museum.
 This is the place that the Raku style of ceramics was born, and there has been a Raku master from generation to generation since the late 16th century.
 The current Raku master is Raku Kichizaemon, and he is number XV.
 The family home and studio are here in the original location, and the museum is right next door.
 Raku Kichizaemon gave a talk to a group of visitors when we were there.
 He was very personable, and we enjoyed meeting him.

-Above: This tea cup is made by the first Raku master, Chojiro.
-It is thought he was commissioned by tea master Sen no Rikyu (1522-1591) to create a set of tea cups in the rustic and intentionally imperfect wabicha manner.
-In 1582 Rikyu created the tea room "Taian", which had an aesthetic similar to that of Raku.
+Above: This teabowl is made by the first Raku master, Chojiro.
+It is thought he was commissioned by tea master Sen no Rikyu (1522-1591) to create a set of teabowls in the rustic and intentionally imperfect wabicha manner.
+In 1582 Rikyu created the tea room "Tai-an", which had a wabi aesthetic similar to that of Raku.

-Above: This tea cup is made by Raku Kichizaemon XV.
+Above: This teabowl is made by Raku Kichizaemon XV.
 He's taken the tradition and found his own way of expressing it.
 His son, Raku Atsundo, is making beautiful work of his own now, and preparing to be Raku master XVI.

 From the Raku Museum we made our way over to Ebisugawa Dori, to the east of Karasuma Dori.
 It's a pleasant street with antiques, construction crafts, cafes, and so on.